ayushmittal007/Pro-Go-Backend/README.md

-# Team Management System
+# Pro-Go Backend

+A Nodejs based backend system using MongoDB,NodeJS,Express,Mongoose and deployed on render.
-Welcome to the Team Management System, a robust and secure platform built on Node.js for effective team collaboration and project management.
+A robust and secure platform for effective team collaboration and project management.

 ## Table of Contents